timjchun/timjchun/README.md

 ---

 ## Goals:
-I want to grow and hone in data management skills.
+I want to grow data management skills.
 I have an interest in database systems.
 Learning and being involved in data stacks is of interest to me.
 I want to continue to to grow and hone skills in Python, SQL, Spark, and R Studio.
 Additionally get experience in more software.
+I want to add value to any organization I am associated with.

 ---